freshOS/Arrow/README.md

 ## Integration
-- Step 1 - copy paste Arrow.swift in your Xcode Project
+- Step 1 - Copy paste Arrow.swift in your Xcode Project
 - Step 2 - Create you model parsing extension like so : "Profile+Arrow.swift"
 ```swift
 // Profile+Arrow.swift